himselfish/Sway-dotfiles/README.md

 | $mod+w | Layout tabbed |
 | $mod+f | Full screen |
 | $mod+Shift+Space | Toggle floating |

+If your keyboard has multimedia keys such as play/pause, next, previous or volume keys they should work too.

 Because I use an AZERTY keyboard layout I had to use ```wev``` to find out how keypresses are handled.
 That's why you will see lines like ```bindsym $mod+ampersand workspace number 1``` and ```bindsym $mod+eacute workspace number 2``` etc in the .config/sway/config file.<BR />